iltuoconsulenteit/DocCropper/install/README.md

 After pulling or cloning, each installer logs the last 10 commits and lets you enter a commit hash to restore that specific version if needed.

+Developer licenses ending with `-DEV` are recognized automatically.
+When you enter such a key the installer writes `env/developer.env` so future runs start in developer mode without re-entering the key.

 When updating an existing installation the scripts fetch the selected branch and hard reset to `origin/branch` so local changes or incomplete merges do not cause conflicts.